SalMod91/da_salvino/README.md

     - DATABASE_URL - Your Database URL
     - CLOUDINARY_URL - Your Cloudinary URL
 7. Added Python to Buildpacks.
-8. Added the secret key, cloudinary and database url to env.py
+8. Added the secret key, cloudinary and database URL to env.py
-9. Added the secret key, cloudinary and database url to settings.py
+9. Added the secret key, cloudinary and database URL to settings.py
 10. Added Heroku as allowed host in settings.py
 11. Connected my GitHub account to heroku to facilitate the automatic Deployment whenever pushed
 12. Chose the main branch for deploying and enabled the automatic deployment